ahadhri9/GladysStyle/README.md

 ﻿# GladysStyle
-Personal project
+#Personal project
-Eshop website for a leather goods company
+Eshop website for a leather goods company using React, Stripe and Strapi